lokesh-coder/lesyjs/README.md

   lesy({ commands, features }).parse();
   ```

+  To know more about features [https://lesyjs.io/docs/core/features](check here)

   <br/> <br/>

 - #### Plugins

   Plugins are collection of commands, middlewares and features.
-Can be a local plugin or any lesy plugin that can be installed from npm.
+Can be a local plugin or any lesy plugin that can be installed from npm. [https://lesyjs.io/docs/core/plugins](learn more)

   ```js
   const lesy = require("@lesy/compiler");